leodeslf/leaf/summs/software-engg/principles.md

 In fact: methods, philosophies, principles, strategies and more.

-## Don't Repeat Your Self (DRY)
+## Don't Repeat Yourself (DRY)

-Design, develop, test, mainteinance, and reusability will be easier by having a **single source of code**, then reuse it and modify it in another place as needed.
+Design, develop, test, maintenance, and reusability will be easier by having a **single source of code**, then reuse it and modify it in another place as needed.

 Opposite to: